 Living in Cork, Ireland, Saskja Cook (aka Sassy) has always loved to draw.
-When a devastating accident injured one of her children and she was confined to the home to care from him, she started drawing again.
-Now with three published coloring books, and three more planned for this year, she has an active business with her drawing!
+When a devastating accident injured one of her children and she stayed home to care for him, she started drawing again.
+Now with three published coloring books, and three more planned for this year, she has an active business creating art!

 Have you always wanted to do what you are doing?
 If not, what made you decide to start?

 I have always loved to draw and used to sit for hours colouring with my grandfather while he painted.
 Life tended to get in the way of ever focusing on publishing a book.
 In December of 2016, my then 6 year old son had a nasty accident, and I had a few months where we were pretty much confined to the house, so I started drawing again and put together my first book – and haven’t looked back since!